Born: August 19, 1937

 After the death of the young writer, his posthumous fame only grew.
 His books started to be published, theatres staged his plays (The Elder Son was playing in 44 theatres in Russia at once), and film directors launched production of films of his works.

 The Alexander Vampilov Museum was established in Kutulik Settlement, and Theatre of the Young Spectator in Irkutsk was named after him.
-In 1996, the Alexander Vampilov Foundation was established, and in 2003 his monument was set up in Irkutsk.
+In 1996, the Alexander Vampilov Foundation was established, and in 2003 his monument was set up in Irkutsk in his honor.